wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-joins-code-chrysalis-api-night-hackathon.md

 ---
 # Introduction

-In the week of 14th to 17th of September, Vonage and Code Chrysalis have teamed up for a special API Night Hackathon.
-The API Hackathon is designed to challenge the software engineering bootcamp students to innovate and build brand new apps using Vonage APIs in only four days!
+On the 14th of September, Vonage and Code Chrysalis teamed up for a special API Night Hackathon.
+The API Hackathon is designed to challenge the software engineering Bootcamp students to innovate and build brand new apps using Vonage APIs in only four days!

-The hackathon began on Tuesday with an amazing presentation from [Amanda Cavallaro](https://learn.vonage.com/authors/amanda-cavallaro/) that explained what Vonage APIs are and how users can use them.
+The hackathon began on Tuesday with an amazing presentation from [Amanda Cavallaro](https://learn.vonage.com/authors/amanda-cavallaro/) that explained what the Vonage APIs are and how to use them.
 The session also offered a few inspiring ideas that encouraged the participants to begin their projects.

-[Amanda Cavallaro](https://learn.vonage.com/authors/amanda-cavallaro/) and [Dwane Hemmings](https://learn.vonage.com/authors/dwanehemmings/) from our Developer Relations team offered support to the participants, answered questions, and offered guidance whenever required.
+[Amanda Cavallaro](https://learn.vonage.com/authors/amanda-cavallaro/) and [Dwane Hemmings](https://learn.vonage.com/authors/dwanehemmings/) from our Developer Relations team offered support to the participants, answered questions, and provided guidance whenever required.

 ![Amanda introducing Video API in a presentation](https://lh5.googleusercontent.com/3pkdNg3T0TSXvV3FMUiTFy_Cey8QZbZ1e5W_ZZX2M5DO-FDo6MfK8BZdpsQL_TXmAzil1_Bm3LhAnItl23f9KtKQlSBtD4dID0vpqUtbRdsBB_nIuStBhtQRGjkCC-VFCu8RPldW=s0 "Amanda introducing Video API in a presentation")

-Later that day, students decide on the kinds of applications they want to build, their features, designs, and colour schemes.
-They also form teams and choose the roles they want to take on, such as Tech Lead, Front-end, and Back-end.
+Later that day, the students decided on the applications they wanted to build, their features, designs, and colour schemes.
+They also formed teams and chose the roles they wanted to take on, such as Tech Lead, Front-end, and Back-end.

 # The Vonage API Challenge